 4. Recognition and Rewards

-The following are used to encourage and recognise good and improved behaviour and are shown with the number of positive points which will be awarded on the Go4Schools system:
+The Academy's positive behaviour tariff is shown at Appendix 2.
+These are used to encourage and recognise good and improved behaviour and are shown with the number of positive points which will be awarded on the ClassCharts system: